InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Methodology

 \subsection{Low-Level Control}

-With the information \(g\) derived from the description \(p\), the low-level \low~aims to create an initial state \(\boldsymbol{s}_1\) and a sequence of human actions \(\{\boldsymbol{a}_t\}_{t=1}^T\), such that they correspond with the objectives outlined by \(g\).
-In this section, we detail the text-to-motion model and interaction retrieval system designed to fulfill the task.
+With the information \(g\) derived from the description \(p\), the low-level \low~aims to create a sequence of human actions \(\{\boldsymbol{a}_t\}_{t=1}^T\) by a text-to-motion model, and an initial state \(\boldsymbol{s}_1\) by interaction retrieval, such that they correspond to the objectives outlined by \(g\).